Sports Clubs for Health 2015-17 project recognised as an Erasmus+ Success Story

-The Erasmus+ programme has chosen the Sports Club for Health (SCforH) project as one of its Success Stories.
-Many Erasmus+ projects receive Good Practice recognition, but only 10% are recognized as Success Stories.
-The European Commission makes the selection.
+The Erasmus+ programme has recognised the Sports Club for Health 2015-17 project as one of its “Success Stories”.
+Many Erasmus+ projects receive “Good Practice” recognition, but only 10% are recognised as “Success Stories”.
+The assessment is made by the European Commission.

-“The Sports Club for Health principles are involved and internalized in national sports club quality programme, Star Club.
-So our 500 Star Clubs work on promoting our approach every day,” Nykänen says.
+“The Sports Club for Health approach has been implemented in a variety of ways and in many countries.
+For example, in Finland, the national sports club quality programme─Star Club─follows the Sports Club for Health principles.
+So, our 500 Star Clubs work on promoting our approach every day,” Nykänen says.

-“This project involved a wide range of players, and of course we did face challenges along the way.
-For example, the differences in physical activity culture between countries affected how the project progressed, but when we learnt from each other, we got things done,” says SCforH project coordinator Timo Hämäläinen of the Finnish Regional Sports Federation.
+“This project involved a wide range of stakeholders, and of course we did face challenges along the way.
+For example, the differences in physical activity policies and contexts between countries affected how the project progressed, but we have learnt from each other, and got the things done,” says the Sports Club for Health 2015-17 project coordinator Timo Hämäläinen of the Finnish Regional Sports Federation.

 “We have gotten off to a good start in disseminating the Sports Club for Health principles, and we are going to keep this up in future projects,” Hämäläinen says.